smithoss/gonymizer/README.md

 **THERE IS ABSOLUTELY NO GUARANTEE THAT USING THIS SOFTWARE WILL COMPLETE A CORRECT ANONYMIZATION OF YOUR DATA SET FOR COMPLIANCE PURPOSES.
 PLEASE SEE LICENSE.txt FOR MORE INFORMATION.**

+### Go Logo and Graphics
+All graphics used in this project are released under the [Create Common License 3.0](https://creativecommons.org/licenses/by/3.0/us/)
+The Go gopher was designed by [Renee French] (http://reneefrench.blogspot.com/) The Go gopher PNG the Gonymizer logo was created from is [Takuya Ueda](https://twitter.com/tenntenn) The Gonymizer gophers logo was created by [Levi Junkert](https://github.com/junkert)